Load data from a cloud storage or a file system

 Here’s what each file does:

-• config.toml: This file contains the configuration settings for your dlt project.
+: This file contains the configuration settings for your dlt project.

 When deploying your pipeline in a production environment, managing all configurations with files might not be convenient.
-In this case, we recommend you to use the environment variables to store secrets and configs instead.
+In this case, we recommend you use environment variables to store secrets and configs instead.
 Read more about configuration providers available in dlt.

 2. Creating the pipeline